ArchiTS CLI Documentation

 BASH

-🚀 ArchiTS CLI - Project Scaffolding Project Name: mon-api-backend Use the arrow keys to navigate: ↓ ↑ → ← Select an architecture: Layered Architecture ▸ Clean Architecture Hexagonal Architecture Select a language: ▸ TypeScript JavaScript (please don't, if you're a true developer) Do you want to use ExpressJS library? ▸ Yes, install Express No, I don't need Express ✅ Project structure created successfully!
+🚀 ArchiTS CLI - Project Scaffolding Project Name: mon-api-backend Use the arrow keys to navigate: ↓ ↑ → ← Select an architecture: Layered Architecture ▸ Clean Architecture Hexagonal Architecture Choose a library in the list ?: ▸ No library needed Express.js Select an ORM: ▸ I don't need ORM TypeORM Port Number: 6666█ ✅ Project structure created successfully!

 Basic Commands